WomUUn’s Retreat

 What is the Retreat like?

-The WomUUn’s Retreat is hosted at YMCA Camp Copneconic, a kid’s and family camp in a beautiful natural setting north of Fenton, Michigan.
-The WomUUn’s community at UUAA has hosted an annual retreat for over 17 years.
-The Retreat activities are designed to provide a safe, engaging, and restorative experience for attendees.
+The 2026 WomUUn’s Retreat will be hosted at Butzel Lodge at Tamarack Adventure & Retreat Center, a kid’s and family camp in a beautiful natural setting east of Holly, Michigan.
+The WomUUn’s community at UUAA has hosted an annual retreat for over 18 years.
+The retreat activities are designed to provide a safe, engaging, and restorative experience for attendees.
 The activities offer a combination of full attendee gatherings (opening and closing ceremonies, meals, evening entertainment), facilitated small group connections, and time for casual conversation and relaxation.
-Our Saturday workshops offer a variety of activities to choose from, including arts and crafts, nature trail walking, yoga, and camp activities (archery, ziplining, climbing wall, ropes course, etc).
+Our Saturday workshops offer a variety of activities to choose from, including arts and crafts, nature trail walking, yoga, and camp activities (ziplining, climbing wall, ropes course, etc).
 We design the agenda thoughtfully to offer a mix of full group community, smaller group connection, and free time for rest and relaxation!
 No activity is “mandatory” – you shape the weekend that feels right for you!

 Who can attend the Retreat?